ORLANDO, Fla. | New York City FC head coach Jason Kreis and his players couldn’t wait for March 8 to come fast enough.

 That day has finally arrived.

 New York City FC embarks on their inaugural season in Major League Soccer against fellow expansion side Orlando City SC at 5 p.m.
 EDT Sunday at the Citrus Bowl.
-The game, to be played in front of a sold-out crowd of 60,000, will be televised nationally on ESPN2 and broadcast on 970AM and WQBU 92.7 FM.
+The game will be televised nationally on ESPN2 and played in front of a sold-out crowd of 60,000.

 “It’s pretty exciting,” midfielder Tommy McNamara said.
 “For me personally, it hit me on the trip here.
 The opening match for MLS was Friday night and we get to kind of cap off the weekend, so I’m excited for it.”